This chapter has been fully updated for the 2018/19 edition

 - These are the examples which Cameron called "sensible tax planning" in the quote at the start of this chapter.

 - The epithet commonly used is "egregious" or "aggressive".
 That does not clarify anything but it neatly expresses the point.
-For completeness: In technical EU-law terminology the term "abuse" is used in a different sense; see Abuse, avoidance, evasion: Terminology; similarly in OECD discussion; see OECD concept of abuse.
+For completeness: In technical EU-law terminology the term "abuse" is used in a different sense; see Abuse, avoidance, evasion: Terminology; similarly in OECD discussion; see OECD-concept abuse.
 However we are not concerned with that usage here.

 - See Avoidance/mitigation/evasion.